Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

 A final observation is that relatively little outside help was requested, as measured by the number of queries people asked in the AI help window and visual effort spent on this area.
-Table~\ref{tab:ai_queries} shows only a handful of queries were made, with 5 of 11 participants not requesting AI help.
+Table~\ref{tab:ai_queries} shows only a handful of queries were made per participant, with 6 of 21 participants not requesting AI help.
+Using the AI was not correlated with confidence, accuracy, or difficulty.
+As instructed, participants did not ask the AI to solve/find the bug or copy and paste significant snippets of code.
+Instead they asked questions related to how to use \texttt{calloc} (P4, P5, P9, P13, P14, P15, P17, P18, P19) and what is \texttt{zmalloc} (P4, P5, P13, P18, P21), for example.